LouisCharlesC/safe/README.md

 # safe
 ## Overview
 safe is a tiny library that helps you get you multi-threaded code right and understandable.
-It providesthe Safe class, a wrapper around a value object and the lockable object (typically a std::mutex) that protects the value for multi-threaded access.
+It defines the Safe class, a wrapper around a value object and the lockable object (typically a std::mutex) that protects the value for multi-threaded access.
 When you use safe, you clearly express:
-* that the stored value needs to be protected, and which lockable object protects it,
+* that the stored value needs to be protected, and which lockable object protects it.
 * whether you access the value in a protected way (locking the mutex) or not: the Access classes give protected access, the unsafe() functions give unprotected access.

 Here is why you want to use safe: